 The term outright denotes a single purchase or sale of an underlying asset for delivery at a single future date (as distinct from a futures spread).

 A futures spread instrument represents the simultaneous purchase and/or sale of two or more different but related outright futures instruments (legs), depending upon spread definition.
-For example, placing an order on CME Globex to buy futures spread type '1-Year Eurodollar Pack' represents placing an order to buy the March, June, September, and December futures outright instruments.
+For example, placing an order on CME Globex for the Three-Month SOFR Average priced bundle

 Certain futures spread types are available only for certain products.